dboone31/design-sprint-playbook/index.md

 layout: home
 ---

-# Moreland Connect Playbook
+# MorelandConnect Design Sprint Playbook

 **From Vision to Victory**

 Your comprehensive guide to running world-class design sprints.
-Two proven playbooks to take ideas from concept to market-ready solutions, with the depth and precision of Thoughtbot's methodology.
+Two proven playbooks to take ideas from concept to market-ready solutions, with the depth and precision that drives results.

-## Corrected Timeline Offerings

 <div class="hero-offerings">
     <div class="offering-card prototype-path">